-The Bonds are general obligations of the State to be issued pursuant to a resolution adopted on April 26, 2023 (the "Resolution") by the Governor, the Secretary of Finance, the Secretary of State and the State Treasurer (collectively, the "Issuing Officers").
+The Bonds are general obligations of the State to be issued pursuant to a resolution adopted on April 30, 2024 (the "Resolution") by the Governor, the Secretary of Finance, the Secretary of State and the State Treasurer (collectively, the "Issuing Officers").
 The Bonds will contain a pledge of the State's full faith and credit for the payment of the principal of and interest on the Bonds.
-The 2023A Bonds are dated and bear interest from their date of delivery payable commencing November 1, 2023, and thereafter semi-annually on each May 1 and November 1 (each an "2023A Interest Payment Date") at the rate or rates per annum and shall mature, all as set forth on the inside cover page of this Official Statement.
-The 2023B Bonds are dated and bear interest from their date of delivery payable commencing August 1, 2023, and thereafter semi-annually on each August 1 and February 1 (each an "2023B Interest Payment Date", and together with the 2023A Interest Payment Date, the "Interest Payment Dates") at the rate or rates per annum and shall mature, all as set forth on the inside cover page of this Official Statement.
-The 2023B, and thereafter semi-annually on each August 1 and February 1 (each an "2023B Interest Payment Date", and together with the 2023A Interest Payment Date, the "Interest Payment Dates") at the rate or rates per annum and shall mature, all as set forth on the inside cover page of this Official Statement.
+The 2024A Bonds are dated and bear interest from their date of delivery payable commencing November 1, 2024, and thereafter semi-annually on each May 1 and November 1 (each an "2024A Interest Payment Date") at the rate or rates per annum and shall mature, all as set forth on the inside cover page of this Official Statement.
+The 2024B Bonds are dated and bear interest from their date of delivery payable commencing July 1, 2024, and thereafter semi-annually on each January 1 and July 1 (each an "2024B Interest Payment Date", and together with the 2024A Interest Payment Date, the "Interest Payment Dates") at the rate or rates per annum and shall mature, all as set forth on the inside cover page of this Official Statement.
 Interest on the Bonds will be calculated on the basis of a 360 day year of twelve 30-day months.
 The Bonds will be issued as fully registered bonds in denominations of \$1,000 and integral multiples thereof.